atrick/atrick.github.io/proposal/voidpointer.md

 value.

-Alternatively, the compiler could associate special semantics with a UnsafePointer bound to a concrete generic parameter type, such as `UnsafePointer<RawByte>`.
+Alternatively, the compiler could associate special semantics with a `UnsafePointer` bound to a concrete generic parameter type, such as `UnsafePointer<RawByte>`.
 However, only a distinct nominal type makes it clear that the type has special semantics and allows static enforcement.

+## Future improvements

+`UnsafeBytePointer` should eventually support unaligned memory access.
+I believe that we will eventually have a modifer that allows "packed" struct members.
+At that time we may also want to add a "packed" flag to `UnsafeBytePointer`'s `load` and `initialize` methods.